Collisional shift and broadening of Rydberg states in nitric oxide at room temperature: Results

-as a fit function to account for the additional broadening contribution in the low densities by an offset.
+as a fit function to account for additional broadening contributions such as the residual Doppler broadening in the low densities by an offset.
 We give an error estimate to all fitted values as well.
 The largest contribution to our errors has its origin in the absolute pressure given by our pressure gauges (Pfeiffer PKR~251) and amounts to \SI{30}{\percent}.
 In contrast, as seen in \cite{Kaspar2022}, the uncertainty of our frequency axis, $\angfreq{2.5}{\mega\hertz}$, can in this case be neglected.
 As such the error given is based solely on the pressure uncertainty.
 In comparison with \cite{WeberNiemax1982,Fuechtbauer1934} our broadening rate $\gamma/\density$ is several times higher than their values.
-The shift rate $\delta/\density$ deviates by one order of magnitude, when comparing measurements of \no~and alkalis, which indicates that additional processes are present in molecules.
+The shift rate $\delta/\density$ deviates at least by a factor of two, when comparing measurements of \no~and alkalis, which indicates that additional processes are present in molecules.